John Masterton (1817-1884)

 Weaver and cart accident victim

 John Masterton, weaver, was born in Forfar and died in Kirriemuir, Angus.
-The nature of his death was tragic, being the victim of the 19th century equivalent of a road traffic accident when a drunk driver caused him to be crushed between the wheels of two carts.
+The account of his treatment of his wife leading to a court case in 1875 makes grim reading.
+The nature of his death was also violent, being the victim of the 19th century equivalent of a road traffic accident when a drunk driver caused him to be crushed between the wheels of two carts.

 Genealogy